This isn't just a product

 Anode Replacement

-You only need to replace the anode plate every 3 to 4 months, assuming the lamp is used for 8 hours each day.
+You only need to replace the anode plate every 3 to 4 months, assuming the lamp is used for 8 hours daily.

 Since 1957, the Good Design Award has served as Japan's only comprehensive design evaluation and commendation system.
 It attracts participation from numerous companies and designers, both domestic and international, who aim to improve industry and quality of life through design.
 The award’s symbol, the “G Mark,” is widely recognized as a hallmark of excellence in design.